Washington DC Weekend Itinerary – Perfect for 2-3 Days

 Another great way to get around DC is by walking or biking.
 You can also use Uber or Lyft.

 Additionally, you can rent a car and drive.
 People usually do this when planning it as a part of a road trip.
-We have always drove because we live on the East Coast, but it is a little more expensive to do so.
+We have always driven because we live on the East Coast, but it is a little more expensive to do so.

 Moreover, most hotels charge for parking your car.